 You don’t do your own thing.

-When you share these quotes and videos, you’re promoting the creator and not yourself.
+When you share these quotes and videos, you promote the creator, not yourself.
 I shouldn’t say this because my podcast has awesome memes.
 The reason that we started an Instagram for our podcast was to promote these inspiring memes.
 It’s always better to do your own thing.

 You don’t accept criticism.